This WooCommerce tutorial entails everything related to WooCommerce and provides an in-depth setup process of WooCommerce.

 Right after the activation, you’d see the installation wizard.

-1. Configure your shop
+1. Configure your WooCommerce store

 You need to enter your store details here.
 This includes important information like Store location and address, currency, and the type of product that you will be selling on your store.

-2. Configure Payment Gateways
+2. Configure WooCommerce Payment Gateways

 Here you will set up your payment options.
 Decide whether to accept PayPal (plus, enter your credentials) as well as payment via cheque, cash or bank transfer.
 As mentioned, these can be extended via add-ons.

-3. Set up Shipping and Taxes
+3. Set up WooCommerce Shipping and WooCommerce Taxes

 In this next step, you can set up shipping costs and whether to include sales tax in your prices.